LejlaBeqiri/chatbot_platform/README.md

 ---

 ## 📚 Thesis Context
-This project was developed as part of my **Bachelor’s/Master’s thesis**, demonstrating how **RAG (Retrieval-Augmented Generation)** can bridge the gap between general-purpose LLMs and domain-specific business needs.
+This project was developed as part of my **Bachelor’s thesis**, demonstrating how **RAG (Retrieval-Augmented Generation)** can bridge the gap between general-purpose LLMs and domain-specific business needs.

 ---